 - When we began acting in out-of-control or coping behaviors

-- What good has been in our life, where has God been in our life
+- What good has been in our life, where God has been

-- Where do we want to go from here, who do we want to be, what do we want to do
+- Where we want to go from here, who we want to be, what we want to do

 John 3:16-17 says, “For God loved the world so much that he gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 God sent his Son into the world not to judge the world, but to save the world through him.”
 God loves you.
-It is his deepest desire to bring you into His spiritual family not only to save you eternally, but to heal your deepest wounds.
-He will guide you every step of the way if you keep your heart open and let Him.
-Even though you will identify what went wrong, you will be moved out of your anger, fear, sadness, guilt, shame, and pain if you work the steps.
+It is his deepest desire to bring you into His spiritual family not only to save you eternally, but also to heal your deepest wounds.
+He will guide your every step if you keep your heart open and let Him.
+If you work the steps, you will be moved out of your anger, fear, sadness, guilt, shame and pain.
 God will see that you have anything you need in this process.

 In John 5:5-6, Jesus saw a man and knew he had been ill for 38 years.
 Jesus asked him, “Would you like to get well?”
-If He were asking you the same question, what would your answer be?
+What would your answer be if He were asking you?

 Stage Three – Healing Stage

-Once we’ve discovered the “wrongs” that caused us pain and trouble, we will need to deal with them.
-We will want to be able to move forward with a healthy mind, a way of thinking and acting that honors God, ourselves, and others.
+Once we’ve identified the wrongs that caused us pain and trouble, we will need to deal with them.
+We will want to be able to move forward with a healthy mind, thinking and acting that honors God, ourselves, and others.
 Mark 7:20-23 tells us, “…It is what comes from inside that defiles you.
 For from within, out of a person’s heart, come evil thoughts, sexual immorality, theft, murder, adultery, greed, wickedness, deceit, lustful desires, envy, slander, pride, and foolishness.
 All these vile things come from within; they are what defile you.”

 - Step 5 – Confession, sharing our story

-- Steps 6 & 7 – Repenting and humbly asking Him to remove our “wrongs”
+- Steps 6 & 7 – Repenting and humbly asking God to remove our wrongs

-- Steps 8 & 9 – Forgiving those who wronged us and asking forgiveness and making amends with those we have harmed
+- Steps 8 & 9 – Forgiving those who wronged us; asking forgiveness, making amends with those we have wronged

-We do not need to fear the healing stage because it is about doing what God wants us to do.
-He wants us to do our part in healing ourselves and helping others to heal through taking what responsibility is ours in mending the relationships that we can.
-In Romans 8:1 we are reminded, “So now there is no condemnation for those who belong to Christ Jesus.
+We don’t need to fear the healing stage because it is about doing what God wants us to do.
+He wants us to do our part in healing ourselves; helping others heal by taking responsibility for our part in mending the relationships we can.
+Romans 8:1 reminds us, “So now there is no condemnation for those who belong to Christ Jesus.
 And because you belong to him, the power of the life-giving Spirit has freed you from the power of sin that leads to death.”
-God has made a way for us to receive healing and freedom from the “wrongs” in our life.
+God has made a way for us to receive healing and freedom from the wrongs in our life.
 It is up to us to choose His way.